 PUPPY, OLDER PUP, OR ADULT

 Not all Aussies that are for sale are eight-week old puppies.
 Breeders often have older puppies and adults for sale.
 Various factors play into the sale of puppies and why a breeder has kept one or more for a longer time.
 Many breeders elect to wait for the right home to come along, rather than risk placing a pup in the wrong situation.
 Or, they may be considering keeping the pup for themselves, but later change their minds.
 Although a puppy is usually cutest at eight weeks, it won’t stay that way very long.
 They soon progress to the leggy, awkward age and go through all the stages of young animals growing up.
 There are some advantages to buying an older puppy.
 Because they do not need to go outside as often, they are often easier to housebreak and they can start formal training sooner.

 With a breed like the Aussie, it would seem like an older puppy or adult dog would not adjust to a new owner.
 Given love and attention, Aussies will bond to a new owner even if they were previously part of another family.
 How long it takes will depend on the dog, some adapting instantly and other takings a few days to a few months.
 These dogs relate to those who love, train and interact with them.
-So don’t overlook the older dog if the work of a little puppy seems like to much for you.
+So don’t overlook the older dog if the work of a little puppy seems like too much for you.

 The Australian Shepherd Club of America (ASCA) is the parent registry for the Australian Shepherd and was founded in 1957.
 ASCA keeps the stud book on Australian Shepherds, registers Aussies, sanctions Conformation, Jr. Showmanship, Obedience, Stockdog, Agility, Rally, and Tracking competitions and awards titles in the above areas.
 ASCA also records Hall of Fame Kennels, Sires and Dams.
 Year-end award programs are available to competing dogs.